slatedocs/slate/source/includes/administration/_usage.md

 `combine_usage_types`<br/>*boolean* | Sums up all the utility cost per organization and service connection.
 The following fields are removed from the output: `serviceConnectionPricingId`, `usageType`, `secondaryType`, `utilityUsage`
 `period`<br/>*String* | The period on which the aggregation is made.
 HOUR, DAY or PERIOD.
 The default is HOUR.
 `format`<br/>*String* | JSON or CSV.
 Defaults to JSON.

-Note: Old records are aggregated by day instead of hour.
-If you try to query those records per hour, then you will receive an empty list.